pymc-devs/pytensor/doc/extending/graphstructures.rst

 ================

-The following section outlines each type of structure that may be used in an Pytensor-built computation graph.
+The following section outlines each type of structure that may be used in an PyTensor-built computation graph.

 .. index::